maartene/InkSwift/README.md

 * Combine integration (subscribe to state changes, observe variables).

 ## Limitations
 * InkSwift uses JavascriptCore.
 This means that only Apple platforms are supported.
 I'm working on Linux support using [SwiftJS](https://github.com/SusanDoggie/SwiftJS).
+See the 'JSCore' branch for a version that uses SwiftJS instead of JavascriptCore.
+The tests pass on macOS.
+Please let me know if it works on Linux as well.
+Then I will probably merge it into main.

 ## Getting started
 ### Regular XCode project